đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 đ

-macro is an abstraction on top of bitwise operations that stays roughly as efficient, but makes sure the operations run atomically - multiple operating system threads can run this at the same time - this helps to avoid read-modify-write issues.
+This ATOMIC_OR macro is an abstraction on top of bitwise operations that stays roughly as efficient, but makes sure the operations run atomically.
+Multiple operating system threads can run this at the same time - ATOMIC_OR helps to avoid read-modify-write issues.

 Those abstractions obscure the actual bitwise operation - we learned a bit about Ruby bitwise operations earlier, letâs show these macros in Ruby form for clarity: